Low-interest no-fee bank loans with the speed and ease of an online lender — but watch out for poor reviews.

 What makes Citizens Bank personal loans unique?

-Citizens Bank personal loans are basic but come with low interest rates and no maintenance or origination fees.
-Unlike with other banks, you can complete the simple application process entirely online.
-You might also be able to get your funds in as little as two days.
+Citizens Bank personal loans are basic, but they come with low interest rates and no maintenance or origination fees.
+And unlike with other banks, you can complete the simple application process entirely online.
+You might also be able to get your funds in as little as two days — a much faster turnaround speed than many other banks.

 - Citizens Bank customers